As an Amazon Associate I earn from qualifying purchases

 Serving Salmon Spread:

 Crackers are the obvious choice when serving salmon spread, but you could also serve the spread with bread.
-My favorite pairing for this salmon spread is bagel crisps, which is a play off the iconic bagels and lox combination.
+My favorite pairing for this salmon spread is bagel crisps, which is a playoff of the iconic bagels and lox combination.

 Low-Carb Serving Option: